JoaoHenriqueBarbosa/MemBot/README.md

-# AI Journal: Your Personal Thought Curator 🧠✨
+# MemBot: Your Personal Thought Curator 🧠✨

-Welcome to AI Journal! 🚀
+Welcome to MemBot! 🚀

-AI Journal is your digital companion that listens, organizes, and provides insights into your daily thoughts.
+MemBot is your digital companion that listens, organizes, and provides insights into your daily thoughts.
 Write your entries freely, and our intelligent system will categorize and analyze them automatically.
 Track your finances 💰, monitor your health 🧘‍♀️, nurture relationships 💖, or simply capture your day.

-AI Journal also offers insights and suggestions for improvement while keeping your data secure and private.
+MemBot also offers insights and suggestions for improvement while keeping your data secure and private.

 Ready to embark on a journey of self-discovery?
-Let AI Journal guide you! 🌟
+Let MemBot guide you! 🌟

 🌐 [Português](README.ptBR.md)